Shopify/polaris/examples/webpack/README.md

 npm build
 ```

-This will generate a `./build` directory with an `index.html` and `bundle.js` file.
-The `index.html` loads all the Polaris styles through the Polaris CDN and references `bundle.js` file for all the JavaScripts your applications requires.
+This generates a `build` directory containing `index.html` and `bundle.js`.
+The index loads all Polaris styles via the Polaris CDN and the application scripts via `bundle.js`